Change Search preferences in Safari on Mac

 Include Safari Suggestions

 Get Safari Suggestions as you type in the Smart Search field.
-Safari search includes suggestions from the internet, Music, the App Store, movie session times, locations nearby and more.
+Safari search includes suggestions from the internet, Music, the App Store, movie showtimes, locations nearby, and more.
 To learn more, choose Apple menu > System Preferences, click Spotlight, then click About Search & Privacy.

 Enable Quick Website Search